maucodev/dotnet-clean-architecture/README.md

 ## Structure
 The solution is divided into some main projects, each representing a fundamental layer:

-1. **Domain**: This project contains implementation for the domain layer.
+1. **Domain**: This project contains the implementation for the domain layer.
 It includes concepts like Entities, Value objects, Domain events, Domain services, and so one.

+## Requeriments
+To get started with this solution, intall [Docker](https://www.docker.com/products/docker-desktop/).

 ## Getting Started
 To get started with this solution, clone the repository and open the solution file in Visual Studio.